goodbuddyo/flask-tut-2023a/README.md

 # flask-tut-2023a
-Flask app created by following the Flask online tutorial step by step instructions at https://flask.palletsprojects.com/en/2.3.x/tutorial/
+Flask app from the Flask online tutorial step by step instructions at https://flask.palletsprojects.com/en/2.3.x/tutorial/

-This README file is based on the Flask tutorial README located by following the instructions at https://flask.palletsprojects.com/en/2.3.x/contributing/#first-time-setup-using-github-codespaces
+This README file is based on the instructions at https://flask.palletsprojects.com/en/2.3.x/contributing/#first-time-setup-using-github-codespaces

 --------------------------------------------------